nebrius/nodeconfeu2016/README.md

 **Stretch goals**

 - Implement a game, such as tic-tac-toe, inside the browser that automatically controls the scoreboard
-- Have the lights flash and change colors when a player wins, like on a slot machine.
-Get creative!
+- Have the lights flash and change colors when a player wins, like on a slot machine

 ### Animation Control